European Social Club

 Online triweekly seminars

-Monday at 12 Central Europe Time, virtual data club meetings “extended” to all participant laboratories
+Monday at 12 Central Europe Time, virtual data club meetings with all participant laboratories

 - PI of the laboratory introduces the speaker, and manages the timing, questions and answers.